wttech/acm/README.md

 You can leverage the [repository service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/repo/Repo.java) (`repo`) to efficiently perform JCR operations such as reading, writing, and deleting nodes with concise, expressive code.
 The out-of-the-box AEM API often requires extensive boilerplate code and can behave unpredictably in certain scenarios.
 The [RepoResource](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/repo/RepoResource.java) API streamlines these operations, making repository programming more enjoyable, concise, and reliable.

-The repo service abstracts away the complexity of managing dry-run and auto-commit behaviors—features that are often error-prone and cumbersome to implement manually—ensuring safe, predictable, and streamlined repository operations.
+The repo service abstracts away the complexity of managing dry-run and auto-commit behaviors—features that are often error-prone and cumbersome to implement manually — ensuring safe, predictable, and streamlined repository operations.

 ```groovy
 void describeRun() {